Doly02/ipk-proj-1/README.md

   <img src="doc/pics/use_case_diagram.png" alt="Use Case Diagram" width="450"/><br>
   <em>usa case diagram</em>
 </p>

-### Implementation details
-The IPK24 program is written using an object-oriented approach in c++.
-The communication between client and server is based on the state machine, described [here](https://git.fit.vutbr.cz/NESFIT/IPK-Projects-2024/src/branch/master/Project%201#user-content-specification).
-The `poll()` function is used to provide non-blocking logic.
-The TCP client also uses the `send()` and `receive()` functions and has a simpler state machine because communication based on the TCP protocol is more secure and reliable.
-The UDP client also uses the `sendto()` and `recvfrom()` functions.
-For the UDP client, it was also necessary to implement logic for message contol and also dynamic port change, because the server moves the communication with the client to a different port after the authentication message.
-[10] [11] [12] [13]

-**Note:** The program flow can be observed in program flow diagram.

 ## Testing
 This section is dedicated to testing the project, so what was tested?